 New York, NY 10003

-Students who appeal can expect to hear the results of their appeal within two to four weeks of its submission.
+Students can expect to hear the results of an appeal within two to four weeks of its submission.

 Students can use DegreeWorks to explore their options and to monitor progress toward their

 degrees.
 DegreeWorks shows you all of the courses required

 for your degree and all the classes you have completed thus far.

 You can find out more about how to use this tool in the DegreeWorks tutorial.
 DegreeWorks is available on the Student tab of MyNewSchool.
 DegreeWorks does not currently have degree-specific information for PhD students.